 Off The Cuff Mohair Suits

-The weather has been so mild these past few months, as such I have barely been able to get my clients to look past the lightweight and mid-weight cloth bunches that I carry.
-A cloth that I really do like and enjoy to make is mohair, mind you it has to be the real mohair with at least 60% kid for its composition and not the cheap rubbish you tend to find around the 30% kid composition level.
-There is a massive difference between the quality of the two cloths, and there is also a big difference in the price for the 60% plus content one.
+The weather has been so mild these past few months.
+And I have barely been able to get my clients to look past the lightweight and mid-weight cloth bunches.
+A cloth that I really do like and enjoy to make is mohair.
+However, it has to be mohair with at least 60% kid for its composition, not the 30% kid composition level.
+There is a difference between the quality of the two, and there is also a big difference in the price.

 The picture below shows a portion of a clients bespoke mohair coat.
 This cloth is from Harrison’s bunches that I carry and is 40% Super 100’s wool with 60% kid mohair and is a lovely blue colour that is extremely versatile.
 This exact cloth has been very popular this year and I have probably made at least four coats for clients in this particular colour.
 This particular blue is a different cloth every day of the year and is radiant when the sunlight hits it.

 Making mohair suits with at least 60% kid content is not easy.
 The cloth is very resilient to steam and it is also very difficult to stretch and shrink this cloth compared to say an 11oz all wool worsted cloth.
 Many tailors, and most factories won’t even touch it.
 It certainly takes a deft hand to make it to any kind of a decent standard.

 The next picture below shows another kid mohair coat I have made for a client.
 This cloth is a lovely chocolate-brown colour and is finished with a brown velvet top collar.
 The velvet is from Scabal.
 This coat has a classic one button front complimented with beautiful real horn buttons on the front and at the cuff.
 The pockets are slanted, and this coat was 1970’s inspired so has a good belly to the lapel and a fish mouth lapel.